 In addition, coal-fired plants (19% of all sources, the same as renewables) emit much more nitrous oxides (NOx) compared to gas-fired plants and copious amounts of sulphur dioxide (SO2) and particulate matter (PM) as well.
 NOx is nearly 300 times more powerful than CO2 and 12 times more powerful than methane at trapping heat in the atmosphere.
 SO2 is a toxic irritant to our lungs and forms acid rain.
 PM also causes respiratory problems.

 The same EPA data also shows that total methane (CH4) emissions from enteric fermentation (cow digestive systems) is greater than either natural gas systems or landfills.
 Although methane emissions have 25 times the effect on global warming as CO2, they represent only 10% of total source greenhouse emissions (CO2, methane, N2O, HFCs, PFCs and SF6), compared to 80% for CO2.

-Because natural gas is the cleanest-burning fossil fuel, it’s an ideal complement to solar and wind for power generation.
-As evidenced by the recent power crisis in Texas, low-cost gas-fired power generation is needed to compensate for the intermittent operation of renewables.
+Natural gas is actually the cleanest-burning fossil fuel, so it’s an ideal complement to solar and wind for power generation.
+Also, since the demand for raw materials for solar panels may drive the prices up, natural gas is still very competitive with renewables.
+And natural gas-fired power generation is needed to compensate for the intermittent operation of renewables.
 In addition, both biogas derived from organic materials and renewable natural gas (RNG) are environmentally friendly renewable fuels used to generate electric power.

-Clearly, the use of natural gas in its various forms can have important environmental benefits compared to the alternatives.
-Educating your energy utility’s customers about the relative impact of natural gas consumption on the environment compared to other fossil fuels and renewable energy can help them better understand the benefits of natural gas.
+The use of natural gas in its various forms can have important environmental benefits compared to the alternatives.
+Educating your energy utility’s customers about the environmental impact of natural gas consumption compared to other fossil fuels and renewable energy can help them better understand the benefits of natural gas.